What is a batch?

 If you are pressed for time, please clearly label your consolidated shipments with the batch number.
 This can be done by writing the batch number e.g. Batch-XXXXXX on a piece of paper and attaching it to your bag or box of batched shipments.

 Can I drop off more than one batch at a time?
-How can I merge batches?
+How can I combine batches?

-Yes, you can drop off more than one batch at a time however we recommend that you merge batches whenever possible to help keep things organized.
+Yes, you can drop off more than one batch at a time however we recommend that you combine batches whenever possible to help keep things organized.

 If you import your shipments using a store integration or the Chit Chats CSV, you may notice that you are prompted to add your shipments to a new or existing batch with each import.
 If you have multiple connected stores and find that your account is flooded with batches, try adding shipments to the same batch with each import.
-Or you can move shipments into one batch after you import.
+Or you can combine two or more batches into one after you import.

 Do I need to sort my shipments if I batch?